Le Mystère des XV

 Le Mystère des XV is a French novel by Jean de La Hire, initially published in serialized form in 1911 in the daily newspaper Le Matin.
 It was later released in book format in 1922 by Éditions Ferenczy in two volumes titled Le Mystère des XV and Le Triomphe de l’amour.
 A subsequent edition appeared in 1954 by Éditions Jaeger under the titles Le Secret des XII and Les Conquérants de Mars.
 Despite the delayed French reissues, the novel was translated into other languages during the first half of the 20th century for publication abroad.

 The novel is a sequel to Jean de La Hire’s earlier serialized work L'Homme qui peut vivre dans l'eau ("The Man Who Can Live in Water"), set 25 years later.
 It introduces the character Léo Sainte-Claire, known as the Nyctalope, and recounts his first adventure.
 The plot centers on a secret organization called the XV, which abducts fifteen young women in Paris with the intention of transporting them to Mars, a planet it seeks to conquer.
 The Nyctalope, whose fiancée is among the abductees, pursues the organization, first traveling to the Congo and then to Mars.
 There, he confronts the organization before becoming involved in a broader conflict with the Martians.

 This adventure novel is part of the tradition of European scientific romances from the late 19th and early 20th centuries that take place on Mars.
 While it includes references to The War of the Worlds by H. G. Wells, Le Mystère des XV introduces several innovations.
 It is considered the first French novel to depict the colonization of Mars by Earth inhabitants.
 Additionally, Jean de La Hire presents one of the earliest examples of a superhero in popular literature by attributing the ability of nyctalopia to his protagonist.

 Presentation

-Summary

 The novel consists of four parts separated by interludes.